ZhangErliCarl/ZhangErliCarl/README.md

-# 👋 Hello, I'm Zhang Erli!
+# 👋 Hello, I'm ZHANG Erli!

 ## 👤 About me
 I am a final-year undergraduate at Nanyang Technological University 🇸🇬, majoring in Computer Science.
 My current research interests are **Visual Quality Assessment** and **AI in Healthcare**.
 I aspire to contribute significantly to the academic community, looking forward to joining a PhD program where I can further explore this field.